 3. Control of Goods in Use

-The Manager of Purchasing and Supply (or delegate) may periodically perform a physical count and inventory of all goods that are not in inventory but are used and stored by various Service Areas.
+The Senior Manager, Procurement and Supply (or delegate) may periodically perform a physical count of all goods that are not in inventory but are used and stored by various Service Areas.
 The Deputy City Manager shall provide any necessary assistance required.
 As a result of such a review, goods may be placed into inventory, transferred, declared surplus or otherwise disposed.

 4. No Separate Procurement of Commodities in Inventory

 Commodities which are available from Supply Services inventory and are suitable for the intended end use shall not be requisitioned or purchased on a direct charge basis.

 5. Disposal of Materials and Equipment Considered to be Obsolete and/or Surplus

 a.
 All Service Areas shall notify the Senior Manager, Procurement and Supply (or delegate) when items become obsolete or surplus to their requirements.
 Options to allow for trade-in allowance will be considered when purchasing new equipment, however any trade-in value or salvage value recoverable from a project cannot be used to offset, reduce or change the value of the procurement for purposes of determining the appropriate procurement process to be followed under the Procurement Policy.